 "Bear Bets" are real wagers that Chris "The Bear" Fallica is actually making.

-Let's dive into my favorite wagers.
-Here's to another winning weekend.
+Let's dive into my wagers.
+Here's to a winning weekend.

 All times ET

 Pittsburgh had every chance to knock off Philadelphia last week but couldn’t hold its late third-quarter lead and was done in by too many penalties and an offense that sputtered in the second half.

 The Maulers are likely in a must-win-out situation, as the two-game slide has left them 2-5.
 But I've seen enough to suggest that if they can clean up the self-inflicted damage, they can pull the outright upset here.

 I'll grab the points.